raspberrypilearning/comic-character/en/step_2.md

 --- /collapse ---

 Great job!
-You have added dynamic footer content to your website!
+You have added some dynamic content to your web pages!

 Next, you will design an interactive web page where the user can create their own character.